What If the Simplest Change I Could Make for the Planet Was My Food Choices?

 When I Discovered the Simplest Change for the Planet

 In my research to launch Pigs Are Smart, I came across a book written by Jonathan Safran Foer called We Are the Weather.
-Foer tells the story of a young boy named Kyle who was hit by a Chevy Camaro and dragged underneath for thirty feet.
+Foer tells the story of a young boy named Kyle Holtrust who was hit by a Chevy Camaro and dragged underneath for thirty feet.
 A witness nearby jumped out of his truck and proceeded to lift the Camaro long enough for someone to pull the boy to safety.

 Foer continues: